MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wificxtypes/ne-dot11wificxtypes-wdi_bss_selection_flags.md

 ms.date: 04/30/2021
 ms.topic: language-reference
 targetos: Windows
-description: This function is reserved for system use and should not be called in your code. req.construct-type: enumeration req.ddi-compliance: req.header: dot11wificxtypes.h
+description: "Microsoft reserves the WDI_BSS_SELECTION_FLAGS enumeration for internal use only.
+Don't use this enumeration in your code." req.construct-type: enumeration req.ddi-compliance: req.header: dot11wificxtypes.h